 Travel Deals in Thailand

 One factor offsetting some of this though is the cost of getting into the country to start with.
-You’ll need your shots, a Covid test, travel insurance, and more.
-Once you’ve made it though, you’ll eat well, see lots of beauty and interact with an interesting culture.
-You can do all that while it’s not hosting 50 million other foreigners at the same time, for now.
+Plus they seem to change their entry rules every month.
+Once you’ve made it past immigration though, you’ll eat well, see lots of beauty, and interact with an interesting culture.
+You can do all that while it’s not hosting 50 million other foreigners at the same time, for now anyway.